pokt-network/organization/milestones/1-08-01-2021/gateway-stability-effort/projects/release_notes/project.md

     - 5,000 Nodes in the network.
     - Network must be processing upwards of 4,166,666 Relays per session (1 hr sessions).
     - The test must be ran for at least 5 hours (1 session and 1 proof period).
+- Document evidence of the Pocket Core 0.6.0 version running in a network with the following characteristics:
+    - 10,000 Nodes in the network.
+    - Network must be processing upwards of 4,166,666 Relays per session (1 hr sessions).
+    - The test must be ran for at least 5 hours (1 session and 1 proof period).
 - Document the PNS software and it's usage.
 #### Milestone
 (https://github.com/pokt-network/organization/blob/main/milestones/1-08-01-2021/6.0/milestone.md)[https://github.com/pokt-network/organization/blob/main/milestones/1-08-01-2021/6.0/milestone.md]